briandorsey/partisci/README.md

-**WARNING**

-> > This project uses README driven development and is not yet fully implemented.
-See docs for the [current status](http://briandorsey.github.com/partisci/index.html#document-status).

 # Partisci knows where your software is deployed and what versions are in use.

 * Where is your software installed?